 Google Ads lets you analyze ROAS for ads, ad groups, and campaigns.
 You can check specific details at the ad level and see what’s working for you.

 Static Vs. Dynamic Conversion Values

 Calculating and tracking ROAS for your Google ad campaigns requires that you set appropriate conversion values.
 These values are used for ROAS calculation.
 Google Ads lets you add two types of conversion values:

 - Static values that remain the same for all the conversions

 Static conversion values are used when all the conversions have the same value.
 This only happens for lead generation where you don’t sell anything or there isn’t a shopping cart.
-For example, if you are sending traffic to a landing page where visitors have to fill a form and convert.
+For example, if you are sending traffic to a landing page where visitors have to fill in a form and convert.
 In this case, you’ll use a static conversion value because all the visitors have the same conversion value.

-In case of lead generation or in cases where identifying a specific conversion value isn’t possible, things get complicated.
+In the case of lead generation or in cases where identifying a specific conversion value isn’t possible, things get complicated.
 For example, if you are generating leads for your B2B marketing agency via Google Ads, you’ll not have any idea of how each lead converts.
 You could end up having a $5K project with one client and a $70K project with another client.